 Breast cancer is the most commonly diagnosed cancer in women in the UK.
 It is estimated that one in eight women will develop breast cancer over the course of their lives.
 QEHB Charity’s Breast Cancer Appeal is aiming to further improve the quality of care that patients with breast cancer receive at the hospital.

 The Charity’s aim is to bring revolutionary new equipment to Birmingham, and to provide 'added extras' that will help to make things a little easier for patients with breast cancer.

 In 2016 QEHB Charity teamed up with Ladies Fighting Breast Cancer (LFBC) to raise money to purchase a mobile mammogram unit, providing breast screenings in the community for people who may not be able to access an examination at the hospital.

 LFBC founder Veronica Kumeta explained: “Whilst survival rates are improving all the time, one in eight women are diagnosed with breast cancer in their lifetime, so we have a duty to ensure that people know what to look out for and examine themselves regularly.”

-Queen Elizabeth Hospital Birmingham already offers patients a number of cancer treatments that are not available in every NHS hospital and now the Charity is fundraising for an advanced piece of equipment for breast cancer, ensuring the hospital continues to be a centre of excellence for cancer care.
+Queen Elizabeth Hospital Birmingham already offers patients a number of cancer treatments that are not available in every NHS hospital, as a Charity we aim to ensure that the hospital continues to be a centre of excellence for cancer care.

 Ben Allen, Technical Lead Radiographer at QEHB said: “This new equipment allows the radiographers and the patients to be confident in the DIBH treatment delivery and ensures we are delivering the radiotherapy exactly as we plan to.

 “It is a patient friendly system and is extremely quick and easy to use, minimising the time the patient needs to lie on the treatment couch whilst ensuring the highest quality delivery of DIBH.”

-This equipment will be another example of how, with your help, Queen Elizabeth Hospital Birmingham Charity can ensure the best long term care for patients, by providing added extras over and above what the NHS can provide.
+This equipment is another example of how, with your help, Queen Elizabeth Hospital Birmingham Charity ensure the best long term care for patients, by providing 'added extras' and going 'over and above' what the NHS can provide.